 Persona is a voice or mask that an author or speaker puts on for a particular purpose.

 Personification is a figure of speech in which an inanimate object or abstraction is endowed with human qualities or abilities.

 Ploce is a rhetorical term for the repetition of a word or name, often with a different sense, after the intervention of one or more other words.

-Repetition of words derived from the same root but with different endings.
+Polyptoton is the repetition of words derived from the same root but with different endings.